 Shareholders intending to present a proposal at the 2021 Annual Meeting, but not to include the proposal in our proxy statement, to nominate a person for election as a director, must comply with the requirements set forth in our Bye-laws.
 Our Bye-laws require, among other things, that such shareholders give written notice to our Secretary of their intent to present such proposal for nomination not earlier than the close of business on the 120th day and not later than the close of business on the 90th day prior to the anniversary of the preceding year's annual meeting.
 Therefore, notice of such a proposal for nomination for the 2021 Annual Meeting must be given to us no earlier than the close of business on March 2, 2021 and no later than April 1, 2021.
 The notice must contain the information required by our Bye-laws, a copy of which is available upon request to our Secretary.
-In the event that the date of the 2021 Annual Meeting is more than 30 days before or more than 30 days after June 30, 2021, then the notice must be given not later than 10 days following the earlier of the date on which notice of the 2021 Annual Meeting was posted to shareholders or the date on which public disclosure of the date of the 2021 Annual Meeting was made.
-SEC rules permit management to vote proxies in its discretion in certain cases if the shareholder does not comply with this deadline and, in certain other cases notwithstanding the shareholder's compliance with this deadline.
+In the event that the date of the 2021 Annual Meeting is more than 30 days before or more than 30 days after June 30, 2021, then the notice must be given not later than 10 days following the earlier of the date on which notice of the 2021 Annual Meeting was posted to shareholders or the date on which public disclosure of the 2021 Annual Meeting may posted to shareholder of the shareholder does not comply with this deadline and, in certain other cases notwithstanding the shareholder's compliance with this deadline.

 Under the Bermuda Companies Act 1981, as amended, shareholders may, at their own expense (unless the company otherwise resolves) require a company to: (a) give to the shareholders entitled to receive notice of our next annual general meeting notice of any resolution that shareholders can properly propose at that meeting; and/or (b) to circulate a statement (of not more than 1,000 words) in respect of any matter referred to in a proposed resolution or any business to be conducted at that meeting.
-The number of shareholders necessary for such a request is either the number of shareholders necessary for such a request is either the number of shareholders necessary for such a request is either the number of shareholders necessary for such a request is either the number of shareholders necessary for such a request is either the number of shareholders necessary for such a request is either the number of shareholders necessary for such a request is either the number of shareholders necessary for such a request is either the number of shareholders necessary for such a request is either the number of shareholders necessary for such a request is either the number of shareholders necessary for such a request is either the number of shareholders necessary for such a request is either the number of shareholders necessary for such a request is either the number of shareholders having at the date of the request a right to vote at the meeting to which the request relates, or not less than 100 shareholders.
-Notice of any intended resolution must be given, and any statement must be circulated, to shareholders entitled to have notice of the meeting at which the resolution is proposed to be presented by sending a copy of the resolution or statement to each shareholder in any manner permitted for service of notice of the meeting, and notice of any intended resolution must also be given to any other shareholder of the company, including shareholders who are not entitled to notice of the meeting, by giving notice of the general effec
+The number of shareholders necessary for such a request is either the number of shareholders representing not less than one-twentieth of the total voting rights of all shareholders having at the date of the request a right to vote at the meeting to which the request relates, or not less than 100 shareholders.
+Notice of any intended resolution must be given, and any statement to each shareholder in any manner permitted for service of notice of the meeting, and notice of any intended resolution must also be given to any other shareholder of the company, including shareholders who are not entitled to notice of the meeting, by giving notice of the general effect of the resolution in any manner permitted for giving notice of meetings to such shareholder.